Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_2_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining the Rate, the total reimbursement amount that Provider and aaa have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the Rate, the total reimbursement amount that Provider and az have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in e! on the date of service shall be as set forth below.
-The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by JJ at any time during the term of this Agreement and will be applied on a prospective basis.
+The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by J at any time during the term of this Agreement and will be applied on a prospective basis. rogram] Medicaid Network
-Po Program:| Medicaid Network
 Behavioral Health Services
-Billing Code
+Service Descriptio Billing Code
-Inpatient Psychiatric Revenue Codes 0114, $250.00
-Services 0124, 0134, 0154
+Inpatient Psychiatric Revenue Codes 0114, $250.00 Per Diem Services 0124, 0134, 0154
 Inpatient Detox Services Revenue Codes 0116, $250.00 Per Diem 0126, 0136, 0156
-Eligible Outpatient Services | Codes with applicable 100% of the Per Service CPT/HCPCS NDC Code(s Medicaid Fee Schedule
+Eligible Outpatient Services | Codes with applicable 100% of the: Per Service CPT/HCPCS NDC Code(s Medicaid Fee Schedule
-Provider agrees to reference SERI coding guidelines, available through | Web portal, to ensure the proper billing and reimbursement.
+Provider agrees to reference SERI coding guidelines, available through J Web portal, to ensure the proper billing and reimbursement.
 Medicaid Affiliate Services.
-Provider acknowledges that amma is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
+Provider acknowledges that ara is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
 The parties acknowledge that Provider is not a Participating Provider in Medicaid Affiliate's Network for purposes of rendering services to Medicaid Members.
 However, in the event Provider treats a Medicaid Member of a Medicaid Affiliate, subject to Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate's state program governing care to Medicaid Members.
 Such services must be Medicaid Covered Services under the Medicaid Affiliate's state program, and shall require prior authorization, except for Emergency Services and services for which a Medicaid Member is entitled to self-refer.
-Upon request, Lica shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
+Upon request, Lament shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
 Reimbursement Specific to Provider Type
 The following will be reimbursed for facility services only: Acute Care Hospital, ASC, Behavioral Health Facility, Free Standing Birthing Center, Rehabilitation Facility and SNF.
 Professional services are excluded.
 Ambulance Provider Air and/or Ground shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on an Lam Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on an emir Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Hospice reimbursement is inclusive of skilled nursing, home health aide, medical social worker services, dietary, pastoral, bereavement counseling, DME, medical supplies and administration of medication.
 Specialty Provider Individual and/or group (Non-MD or DO) shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on a proprietary fee schedule, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on an 7 proprietary fee schedule, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Specialty Provider Individual and/or group (including Non-MD or DO) shall be reimbursed for anesthesiology services in accordance with the accumulation of base, modifier and time units multiplied by the Washington State Medicaid